mrtztg/k8s-notes/README.md

 ## InitContainers
 - If any of the containers in Pod finish its job or crashes, the whole Pod will get restarted.
 So, what should we do if we have a script or job that want to run **before** the actual container starts.
 But we don't want the whole Pod gets restarted when that side container finished its job.
 InitContainers is the solution.
 - InitContainer and their definitions are very similar to actual containers, but they gets executed before actual containers.
 They should be short-running jobs not persistent.
 Also if we define more than one initContainers, they'll run **one at a time in sequential order**
-- InitContiners should run successfully, otherwise the Pod will get restarted if InitContainer fail.
+- InitContiners should run successfully (exitCode=0), otherwise the Pod will get restarted if InitContainer fail.
 ```yaml
 kind: Pod
 # ...